collamaf/UA9_22/README.md

 06-04-2021: by mbauce
 - Cleaned a bit the code, macros, improved the `README` and tested the flow.

+25-02-2022: by collamaf
+- Fix indentation
+- Little cleaning of geo
+- Add possibility to pass from command lines also Z position of detectors (-Det?Z) and dummyPlanes (-Plane?Z), both in m.

 ## TODOs
 - need to create a macro for digi/smearing of SiDet hits